 Uyuni is installed using the SUSE Linux Enterprise Server 15 unified installer.
 During the installation process, when you are prompted for which product to install, select Uyuni Server.
 The server does not need to have the SUSE Linux Enterprise Server 15 with SAP product installed.
-For more information about installing the Uyuni Server, see installation:install-server-unified.adoc.
+For more information about installing the Uyuni Server, see installation-and-upgrade:install-server-unified.adoc.

 When the Uyuni Server is installed, set it up by running the

 The setup script prompts you to complete additional details about your server, and give you the URL to use to access the Web UI.

 For more information about setup, see installation-and-upgrade:server-setup.adoc.

 You need to do some configuration to set up the Uyuni Web UI.
 In your browser, navigate to the URL of the server, and configure your administration access to the Web UI.
 For more information about setting up the Web UI, see installation-and-upgrade:webui-setup.adoc.

 Now you can use the Web UI to prepare software channels and activation keys for your clients.

 On the Uyuni Server, add the appropriate SAP channels: